Leukemia-Commonly as Blood Cancer

 Poor cell viability may adversely affect antigens and impede the ability to properly identify neoplastic cells.

-Results should be interpreted in conjunction with morphology, clinical information, and other necessary ancillary tests for a definitive diagnosis.
+Results should interpreted in conjunction with morphology, clinical information, and other necessary ancillary tests for a definitive diagnosis.

 Treatment of leukemia

-Treatment depends on the type of leukemia.
+Treatment depends on the type.

-Common treatments used to fight leukemia
+Common treatments used to fight the disease.

 Chemotherapy